Introduction

 9. Ask about the mapping system

-When you are choosing the leaflet distribution company you will be working with you want to make sure that their mapping system has been designed well.
+When you are choosing the leaflet distribution company you will be working with, you want to make sure that their mapping system has been designed well.

-Always ask to see the exact maps they use and ask about the methodology that guided their creation.
+Always ask to see the maps they use and ask about the methodology that guided their creation.

-Your flyer delivery company should consider things like demographics in the creation of their maps.
-The borders of each map should not be arbitrary.
+Some areas of London can be simply segmented into postal sectors.
+Others require more nuance.
+Your flyer delivery company might consider things like demographics in the creation of their maps.

 Realistically the number of pamphlets needed to cover an area will also often be different to the official number of households mentioned on government websites.